 In order to obtain your CEs for attending an NCDA webinar, please follow these instructions:

-Go to the NCDA website, www.ncda.org, click on LOGIN at the top left hand side of your screen, and log-in to your account.
-Once you’re in your account, click on Members Only Resources and look under ‘My Profile’ - click on View My CE History.
-This is where you will see how many CEs you’ve earned for attending the webinar, as well as where you can print out your certificate if necessary.
+In order to obtain your CEs for attending a webinar, go to the NCDA website, www.ncda.org, click on LOGIN at the top of your screen, and log-in to your account.
+Once you are in your account, click on Members Only and look under ‘My Profile’ - click on View My CE History.
+This is where you will see how many CEs you have earned for attending the webinar, as well as where you can print out your certificate if necessary.
 You can come to this page anytime in the future to view your NCDA CE history and print certificates.
+Remember, you can watch webinars on-demand then register to get CEs - and there is a discount for the more webinars you watch!

-If you have any questions about obtaining your CEUs from NCDA, please contact Alicia Cheek at NCDA Headquarters.
-(918) 663-7060, or firstname.lastname@example.org.
+If you have any questions about obtaining your CEs from NCDA, please contact NCDA Headquarters.
+(918) 663-7060, or email@example.com